 - Delaying Gratification – Learning to value hard work and the delayed gratification that comes with waiting for the things you work towards.

 - Finding Hobbies – Discovering healthy outlets to support your mental health and overall wellbeing can be critical for a sober life.

 - Volunteering – Giving back to others is an excellent way to practice gratitude and lift the spirit.

 - Setting Goals – While most treatment programs have milestones and goals, you should create your own.
 Having recovery goals will give you a sense of purpose and celebration when you reach these goals.

 One last element, think of this as a bonus — be easy on yourself.
 Recovery is a journey, not a destination.
 You’ll change your surrounding environment along your journey countless times, but the most crucial environmental change you need lies within you.
 Adversity will present itself, and you’ll rise to the situation with the tools you gained through your recovery journey.
 Be humble enough to recognize your mistakes and setbacks and confident enough to turn those weaknesses into your strengths to keep pushing and continue to evolve as a person.

 Close to 85% of addicts relapse in the first three to five years of recovery.
 If this is you, don’t feel defeated.
 A relapse doesn’t mean the end of the tunnel.
 It means you’re evolving, and you’re human.

-Our inpatient treatment programs are structured to offer you a sense of change in your environment and your life at the Lighthouse Recovery Institute.
+Our inpatient treatment programs are structured to offer you a sense of change in your environment and life at the Lighthouse Recovery Institute.
 If you are a recovering addict struggling to maintain a sober life, contact us today to find the system that works for your unique needs.
-Whether it means joining group sessions or discussing your struggles with one of our therapists, we’re here to help you.
+Whether joining group sessions or discussing your struggles with one of our therapists, we’re here to help you.